01 of 05

 Felting has become very popular among knitters, and it's easy to see why.
 There's something magical about knitting something that starts out huge and awkward and ends up being a completely different fabric after spending some time in the washing machine.

-Just about any knitted object can be felted, from flat pieces like coasters and afghan squares to bags, belts, hats, home accessories and more (check out our collection of felting patterns for more ideas).
+Just about any knitted object can be felted, from flat pieces like coasters and afghan squares to bags, belts, hats, home accessories and more.
 But felting can be a little mysterious and intimidating to those who have never done it before.
 Here's a quick rundown on how to felt any knitted object using a top-loading washing machine.

 For your first felting project, you might want to start with some simple knitted squares, so you don't have to worry that you're going to mess up something you spent a long time working on.